opitt/advent-of-code-2020/README.md

 ## Day 8
 _Python_
 * Deep copy vs shallow copy: I knew about the difference, but used list.copy() without understanding, it is a shallow copy.
 Then I found the package copy with the deepcopy() function.
 Nice.
 Until I refactored a solution, that doesn't need to copy the list at all.
 Much better performance ...

+## Day 9
+_General_
+* Reading the assignment is critical (really?).
+Smallest and biggest number ...
+I interpreted as lowest and highest index ...
+Wrong assumption.
+RTF rules!